nosyrev/dubistamzug/README.md

 You will need to have [python3 interpreter](https://www.python.org/downloads/) installed.
 Probably you alredy have it, try to run `python --version` in your Terminal.
 If it works - all good :)

-After that just install `jupyter-lab` if you don't also already have it.
+After that just install `jupyter-lab` and `pandas` if you don't also already have it.

-`pip install jupyterlab`
+`pip install jupyterlab pandas`

 Then just run `jupyter-lab` in your terminal, that will open a tab with lab inyour brouser.
 Open `dubistamzug.ipynb` there and press "Run All".
 All code within the cells would be executed after that